sarthou/ontologenius/README.md

 You can add your own ontology files in the argument if you want them to be loaded at the beginning of the program.

-# Load ontologies
+## Load ontologies

-The ontologenius allows to load several ontologies throw files on your computer (at the launch of the program) or from internet.
+The ontologenius allows to load several ontologies through files on your computer (at the launch of the program) or from internet.
 This node is able to load different ontologies and link them automatically.

 - Add the ontologies from internet: